Vision Partners

 Great Park Neighborhoods

-Three distinct neighborhoods will bring a rich variety of housing, shops, restaurants, workplaces, educational institutions, parks, trails and outdoor activities within walking or biking distance from home.
-As the Great Park Neighborhoods are developed, they will provide the tax revenues to finance and build the great park — at no cost to current taxpayers.
+Previously known as “Heritage Fields,” Great Park Neighborhoods will follow the master-planned tradition of the City of Irvine.
+Three distinct neighborhoods will bring a rich variety of housing, shops, restaurants, workplaces, educational institutions, parks, trails and outdoor activities within walking or biking distance from residences.
+Tax revenues from the development will help finance and build the public Orange County Great Park—at no cost to current taxpayers.
+Website

-The Great Park Conservancy is a 501(c)(3) non-profit, non-partisan organization dedicated to generating and maintaining public and private support throughout Orange County and beyond for the development and operation of the Orange County Great Park.
-The Conservancy envisions the Great Park to be on of the world’s greatest metropolitan parks. (orangecountygreatpark.org)
+The Foundation for the Great Park is a 501(c)(3) non-profit, non-partisan organization dedicated to generating and maintaining public and private support throughout Orange County and beyond for the development and operation of the Orange County Great Park.
+The Foundation envisions the Great Park to be one of the world’s greatest metropolitan parks.
+Website

 Legacy Project

-The Legacy Project is dedicated to producing comprehensive documentation of the shuttered El Toro Marine Corps Air Station and its transformation into one of the nation’s largest metropolitan parks.
-This non-profit documentary project, which began in April 2002, will continue over the next decade as the park is created and will employ photographs, video, and oral histories to provide a unique record of an extraordinary development in the history of Southern California.
-Group members include: Jerry Burchfield, Mark Chamberlain, Jacques Garnier, Rob Johnson, Douglas McCulloh, and Clayton Spada. (legacyphotoproject.com)
+Founded in April 2002, the Legacy Project is a non-profit group dedicated to capturing and producing comprehensive documentation of the shuttered El Toro Marine Corps Air Station’s transformation into the Orange County Great Park, through the mediums of film and photography.
+Group members include: Jerry Burchfield, Mark Chamberlain, Jacques Garnier, Rob Johnson, Douglas McCulloh, and Clayton Spada.
+Website